dbogs425/deepstate/deepstate-example/README.md

 ```
 * * * * *

 Suppose you have a header file that exports two functions: add and multiply.
 You want to test these functions-- specifically that they always distribute.
-More specifically, add(multiply(x, y), (multiply(x,z)) == multiply(x,add(y,z)).
+Namely, add(multiply(x, y), (multiply(x,z)) == multiply(x,add(y,z)).

 For reference: the header file "functions.h" provides the following add/multiply functions and will reside in /executable :
 ```